Germán Márquez: Tampa Bay Rays

-Colorado Rockies
+Colorado Rockies (2016–2025)

-2016: Trade and MLB debut
+2016

 On January 28, 2016, the Rays traded Márquez and reliever Jake McGee to the Colorado Rockies in exchange for outfielder Corey Dickerson and infield prospect Kevin Padlo.

 Márquez started 2016 with the Double-A Hartford Yard Goats and was promoted to the Triple-A Albuquerque Isotopes in early August.
 With both minor league clubs in 2016, he had an 11–6 record and 3.13 ERA with 155 strikeouts in 166 2/3 innings.

 The Rockies promoted Márquez to the major leagues for the first time on September 6, 2016.
 After three relief appearances, he won his first MLB start, allowing one run in five innings in an 11–1 win over the St. Louis Cardinals.
 That was the highlight of a rocky first month in the majors.
 In total, he had with a 5.23 ERA in six games, three of them starts, with 15 strikeouts in 20 2/3 innings.